faisalahmedsifat/CSE434_Docker_Repo/docker_doc.md

 ```
 **What Does it do?**
 ```
-1. Create a new container router.
+- `NewRouter` initializes a new container router.
-2. Initialize the routes.
+- It takes a Backend, ContainerDecoder, and a flag indicating whether Cgroup V2 (cgroup2) is enabled.
+- The function creates a containerRouter instance and initializes its routes.
+- The initialized router is returned.

 ```

 ### Step 7: